UTHealth Harris County Psychiatric Center

 Connecting with Care

 UTHealth HCPC (Harris County Psychiatric Center) is the largest provider of inpatient behavioral health care in the Houston area.
 We provide compassionate, patient-centered care for those seeking evidence-based treatment, with nearly 9,000 admissions yearly.
-As the teaching hospital of the Department of Psychiatry & Behavioral Sciences at McGovern Medical School at the University of Texas Health Science Center at Houston (UTHealth), we bring world-class expertise and care to behavioral health services across the region.
+As the teaching hospital of the Louis A. Faillace, MD, Department of Psychiatry and Behavioral Sciences at McGovern Medical School at the University of Texas Health Science Center at Houston (UTHealth), we bring world-class expertise and care to behavioral health services across the region.

 The Consortium on Aging is a collaborative effort that taps the strengths and expertise of all the UTHealth schools, including the Schools of Medicine, Nursing, Dentistry, Public Health, Biomedical Informatics, and Biomedical Sciences.
 Focusing on aging-related interdisciplinary care, education, research, and community outreach, the role of the Consortium is to foster collaboration among the schools and centers of UTHealth to improve health in the elderly in our community and beyond.